mozilla/app-store-analytics-export/README.md

 Metrics and dimensions that will be exported can be found in the [metric metadata file](analytics_export/tableMetadata.js).

-This export uses the [iTunesConnectAnalytics](https://github.com/JanHalozan/iTunesConnectAnalytics) package to handle authentication.
 A username and password for App Store Connect is required to use the script.

 ### Adding Metrics To Export